Mayank-Prakash-Sharma18/math-english/content/english-intermediate/verbs/main-and-helping-verbs.md

 * Would better / Would rather / Would sooner

 {{% alert note %}}
-In helping verbs, except auxiliary verbs, all the other three (modals, marginal and idiomatic modals) are used to change the mood in a sentence.
+In helping verbs, except auxiliary verbs, all the other three (pure, marginal and idiomatic modals) are used to change the mood in a sentence.

 So, Modals are “Mood makers” and not “Sentence Makers”.
 There won’t be a grammatical error in a sentence even if modal is removed.